ProctorU/squint/readme.md

 The Postgres SQL for jsonb and hstore is different.
 No support for checking for missing `json` columns exists, so don't use those with StoreXT + Squint

+## Developing Squint

+1. Thank you!
+1. Clone the repository
+1. `bundle`
+1. `bundle exec rake --rakefile test/dummy/Rakefile db:setup` # create the db for tests
+1. `bundle exec rake`   # run the tests
+1. make your changes in a thoughtfully named branch
+1. ensure good test coverage
+1. submit a Pull Request